haijin-development/php-specs/README.md

 <a name="c-2"></a>
 ## Usage

-In the project create a subfolder named `specs`.
+In the project create a subfolder named `tests/specs`.

-In any nested subfolder of `specs` create files with specs definitions.
+In any nested subfolder of `tests/specs` create files with specs definitions.
+No naming convention is needed for these files, all of them will be considered spec files.

 <a name="c-2-1"></a>
 ### Spec definitions